jonkracht/technical-notes/vim-notes.md

 ## Notes from `vimtutor` tutorial

-All commands below must be input while in Normal mode which may be entered into by pressing ESC.
+Commands below must be input while in Normal mode which may be entered into by pressing ESC or CTRL + [.
+This enters into Command mode.